Making-Sense-Info/Presentations/20250320-unece-ssg/slides.md

 ## Possible next steps

-- Complete GSBPM / GAMSO models (level of detail for textual description?)
+- Finalize GSBPM / GAMSO models (level of detail for textual description?)
 - Consolidate CSDA model
 - Review models (GSBPM / GAMSO / CSDA)
 - Publish on Unece GitHub?
 - Guidelines for use?
 - Governance?
 - GSIM?

+Note:
+That is if the SSG thinks the approach is interesting